 Bituminous coal is a medium-rank coal formed from ancient plant material subjected to geological heat and pressure over millions of years.
-It occupies a critical position in the coal rank sequence, lying above sub-bituminous coal and below anthracite in terms of carbon content and calorific value.
+It occupies an important position in the coal rank sequence, lying above sub-bituminous coal and below anthracite in terms of carbon content and calorific value.

-Due to its high heating value, relatively low moisture, good grindability, and stable combustion behavior, bituminous coal is the most widely used coal type globally.
-It is extensively utilized in power generation, cement manufacturing, steelmaking, chemical processing, and industrial heating.
-Certain grades also possess excellent coking properties, making them essential for metallurgical coke production.
+Due to its high heating value, relatively low moisture, good grindability, and stable combustion characteristics, bituminous coal is the most widely used coal type globally, especially in power generation, cement manufacturing, steelmaking, and industrial heating.
+Certain varieties of bituminous coal also exhibit excellent coking properties, making them essential for metallurgical coke production.

 Coal Rank & Classification Context